Solving multivariate polynomial systems and an invariant from commutative algebra: Preliminaries

-Equivalently, $I$ is zero-dimensional if the \emph{Krull dimension} of $R/I$ is zero.
-This is in turn equivalent to $R/I$ being a finite dimensional $k$-vector space.
+These conditions are equivalent to the fact that the \emph{Krull dimension} of $R/I$ is zero.
+This is in turn equivalent to $R/I$ being a finite dimensional $k$-vector space. \end{remark}

-The affine zero locus of a homogeneous ideal is finite if and only if $\mathcal{Z}(I)=\{(0,\dots,0)\}.$ This motivates the following definition.

-\begin{Def} A homogeneous ideal $I$ of $\kk[x_0,\dots,x_n]$ is \emph{zero-dimensional} if the projective zero locus of $I$ over the algebraic closure $\bar{\kk}$ of $\kk$ is finite. \end{Def}

-In Definition~\ref{def-zerodim} and Definition~\ref{def-zerodim-homog} it is important to look at the zero locus of $I$ over the algebraic closure of the base field.
+In Definition~\ref{def-zerodim} and Definition~\ref{def-zerodim-homog} it is important to look at the zero locus of $I$ or $\mathcal{F}$ over the algebraic closure of the base field.
 For cryptographic applications, often the base field $\kk$ is a finite field.
-In this case the condition that the zero locus of $I$ is finite over $\kk$ is trivially satisfied by any ideal.
-This clearly does not imply that every ideal defined over a finite field is zero-dimensional.
+In this case the condition that the zero locus is finite over $\kk$ is trivially satisfied by any ideal or system of equations.

-However, for any $I=(f_1,\dots,f_r)\subset R=\FF_q[x_1,\dots,x_n]$ there is a canonical way to construct an ideal $J$ which has the same zero locus of $I$ over $\FF_q$ and is zero-dimensional.
-This is done by adding the field equations of $\FF_q$ to $I$.
-Namely, $J=(f_1,\dots,f_r,x_1^q-x_1,\dots,x_n^q-x_n)$ is zero-dimensional and has the same zero locus as $I$.
-Notice however that, even if $I$ and $J$ have the same zero locus over $\FF_q$, they often have different algebraic properties.
-For example, in most cases $J$ has a minimal generator of degree $q$ and this may affect the complexity of computing a Gr\"obner basis.
-Therefore, depending on the size $q$ of the finite field, passing from $I$ to $J$ may or may not provide an advantage.
-Even more, for large values of $q$ adding the field equations may not be computationally feasible.
-In the next example, we show that the solving degree may increase when passing from $I$ to $J$.